Community Leadership & Service

 - A mentor program where you are matched with a DC professional in your field of interest of interest.

 - Planned social events where you can connect with almost 400 other student leaders participating in LIVE.
 LEARN.
 INTERN. programs.
-These events may include: trivia night, a trip to a Nationals baseball game, volunteer projects, canoeing on the Potomac and a trip to Mt.
+These events may include: a trip to a Nationals baseball game, a student BBQ, volunteer projects, canoeing on the Potomac and a trip to Mt.
 Vernon.

 - An active network of over 16,000 alumni worldwide to join upon the completion of the program.